PecanProject/bety/Data-Entry-Workflow-for-the-Biofuel-Ecophysiological-Traits-and-Yields-Database-(BETYdb).md

 2. Yield data is always the dry harvestable biomass; if necessary, moisture content can be added as a trait

+Yield is equivalent to aboveground biomass on a per-area basis, and has units of Mg ha^-1 y1
+To add a new yield, go to the [new yield](http:ebi-forecast.igb.uiuc.edu/bety/yields/new) page:
+`Yield` → `new`.

 ### 5.7 Adding a Covariate

 Covariates are required for many of the traits.
 Covariates generally